-Excluding Paris and Florence, I have lived on an Island my whole life.
-Unfortunately I don’t mean a subtropical island dotted along the Caribbean or even a metaphorical one.
-I’m talking about Long Island and well of course, Manhattan.
-But growing up surrounded by water I developed a sort strange behavior, some may even call me a stalker.
+For most of my life, I have lived on an Island.
+Growing up surrounded by water, I have always been obsessed with the water and sunsets.
+I developed a sort strange behavior, some may even call me a stalker.
 I am an avid sunset chaser constantly looking for the best spot.
-Most days in the summer you can catch me driving (way too fast) trying to catch those elusive colors in real life.
+Most days in the summer you can catch me driving (way too fast) trying to catch those elusive cotton candy colors in real life.

 Below is my discover of the perfect New York sunset spot.